mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ## Mini Objective Coverage

-By completing this lab, I can now:
+By completing this lab, I can:

 - Describe the purpose of an Azure subscription
 - Explain why subscriptions act as billing and access boundaries
-- Describe the purpose of resource groups
+- Describe the purpose of Azure resource groups
 - Explain how Azure tags support organization and cost reporting
 - Use Azure Cost Management to review spending information
-- Explain the difference between a budget alert and a spending limit
+- Explain the difference between a budget notification and a spending limit
-- Identify the role of the Azure portal
+- Identify the role of the Azure Portal
 - Recognize the relationship between identity, subscription access, and governance
 - Explain why cost controls should be established before workloads are deployed
-- Document Azure portal issues without blocking the lab
+- Document Azure Portal issues without blocking a project

 ---